integrations/terraform-provider-github/website/docs/d/team.html.markdown

 ---
 layout: "github"
-page_title: "Github: github_team"
+page_title: "GitHub: github_team"
 sidebar_current: "docs-github-datasource-team"
 description: |-
-  Get information on a Github team.
+  Get information on a GitHub team.
 ---

 # github\_team

-Use this data source to retrieve information about a Github team.
+Use this data source to retrieve information about a GitHub team.

 ## Example Usage